- Capacity-Building Overview

 Antiterrorism Emergency Reserve

 Following the 1995 Oklahoma City bombing, Congress amended VOCA to authorize OVC to allocate up to $50 million per year from the Crime Victims Fund to establish the Antiterrorism Emergency Reserve (Reserve).
-The Reserve provides help primarily through funding for immediate and direct services for victims of terrorism and criminal mass violence within the United States and abroad, supplemental funding provided directly to affected communities, and TTA services.
-In FYs 2019 and 2020, Reserve support for victims totaled $26.8 million and $25.46 million, respectively.
+The Reserve provides help primarily by funding immediate and direct services for victims of terrorism and criminal mass violence within the United States and abroad.
+It also provides supplemental funding directly to affected communities and TTA services.
+In FYs 2021 and 2022, Reserve support for victims totaled $6.8 million and $19.4 million, respectively.

 OVC collaborates with federal, state, local, and international partners to ensure that victims and survivors of domestic mass violence and domestic and international terrorism incidents receive support to begin the healing process—physically, emotionally, and financially.

-The OVC Director may replenish the Emergency Reserve by setting aside up to 5 percent of the amount remaining in the Crime Victims Fund in any fiscal year after the VOCA allocations have been awarded for that year.
-The Reserve funds emergency expenses and other services for victims of terrorism and mass violence within the United States and abroad by supporting the following programs:
+The OVC Director may replenish the Reserve by setting aside up to 5 percent of the amount remaining in the Crime Victims Fund in any fiscal year after the VOCA allocations have been awarded.
+The Reserve funded emergency expenses and other services for victims of terrorism and mass violence within the United States and abroad by supporting the following programs in FY 2021 and FY 2022:

-- The FBI Office for Victim Assistance Crime Victim Assistance Emergency Fund;
+- The Crime Victim Assistance Emergency Fund, FBI Office for Victim Assistance.

 - Special Masters reimbursement in certain terrorism-related federal civil lawsuits.